 This is the largest \separating relation on $A$, since any larger relation violates the strengthening property (2).
 The intersection of two \separating relations is also a separating relation.
 The \emph{join} relation $J$ on $\pcmA^2$ defined as $(a_1, a_2)\,J\,(b_1, b_2)$ iff $(a_1 \join a_2) \rel{} (b_1 \join b_2)$ iff $(a_1 \join a_2 \join b_1 \join b_2) \rel{} {\unit_A}$ is a separating relation.

-Our formalization of ticket locks in Section~\ref{s:example} uses the invariant $x \rel{\alpha} y$ on the PCM $U$, defined as~(\ref{eqn:botalpha}), to state that at most one of the ticket maps $\fapp{\sigma}{x}$ and $\fapp{\sigma}{y}$ holds the $\currentT$ ticket.
-The property ensures that $\alpha$ is a well-defined morphism.
+Our formalization of ticket locks in Section~\ref{s:example} uses the invariant $x \rel{\alpha} y$ on the PCM $U$, defined in~(\ref{eqn:botalpha}) to state that at most one of the maps $\fapp{\sigma}{x}$ and $\fapp{\sigma}{y}$ holds the $\currentT$ ticket.
+The property ensures that $\alpha$ is a morphism.

 It's easy to see that $\rel{\alpha}$ is a \seprel.
 The conditions (1-4) of Definition~\ref{def:seprel} are immediate.
 To show associativity, assume that $(x \join y) \rel{\alpha} z$ (we don't need $x \rel{\alpha} y$).
 Because $\numCurrentX$ distributes over $\join$ (to be shown in a more general form in Example~\ref{ex:serve}), the assumption gives us